galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: kit_rando.py

 This kit gives 2-3 SilkWebs, 4-5 Hermes, 1 HrGlass1, and 3-4 Heals (since they reset the speed modifier).

+### `-kit:adamant` {: .h6 }

+- Idea: tons of folks
+- Design/Programming: sgrunt
+- Locations: kit_rando.py

+This kit gives you an Adamant armor, regardless of `-noadamants`.

+### `-kit:cursed` {: .h6 }

+- Idea: also tons of folks
+- Design/Programming: sgrunt
+- Locations: kit_rando.py

+This kit gives you a Cursed ring, regardless of `-nocursed`.

+### `-kit:hero` {: .h6 }

+- Idea: sgrunt
+- Design/Programming: sgrunt
+- Locations: kit_rando.py

+This kit gives you one tier 4-5 weapon, body armor, headgear, and ring/gauntlet for your starting character.
+If the weapon is a bow, it will come with arrows; if the starting character is Edge or the Omnidextrous flag is enabled, there will also be a second weapon.

+### `-kit:exit` {: .h6 }

+- Idea: JudgeJoe, Fleury14
+- Design/Programming: jayp12323
+- Locations: kit_rando.py

+This kit gives you 5-10 Exits.

 ### `-monsterevade`, `-monsterflee` {: .h6 }